chdr/stripejs-example/README.md

 2. Descend into the cloned directory
 3. [Install Composer](https://getcomposer.org/doc/00-intro.md)
 4. [Use Composer](https://getcomposer.org/doc/01-basic-usage.md) to install the dependencies for this example
-4. Replace any variables representing API keys from Stripe with those from your own test accounts
+5. Rename the `config.dist.php` file to `config.php`
-  1. Line 5 of `index.js`
+  1. Run `mv config.dist.php config.php`
-  2. Line 10 of `third.php`
+6. Set the configuration variables in `config.php`
-5. Replace any variables representing Cheddar credentials with those from a test product in Cheddar
+  1. Replace any variables representing API keys from Stripe with those from your own test accounts in lines 5 and 6
-  1. Lines 8 to 11 and 30 of `fourth.php`
+  2. Replace any variables representing Cheddar credentials with those from a test product in Cheddar in lines 9 through 13
-6. Run the PHP built-in server with `php -S localhost:8080`
+7. Run the PHP built-in server with `php -S localhost:8080`
-7. Go to http://localhost:8080 in a browser
+8. Go to http://localhost:8080 in a browser